The Failure Rate of a Proprietary Trader

 Numbers abound about what the failure rate is.
 Some say 95 percent.
 Others claim 80.
 We had a college student fly across the country to visit us who was writing his college thesis on this very subject.
 He came in at 90 percent.
 At a big bank the whisper number is 55 percent.
 I had dinner last night with a close friend that relayed the head trader at a Tier I investment house was bemoaning the worst part of his job: letting failed traders go.

 Most excellent prop firms screen their new traders carefully.
 At our firm 95 percent of all who apply never receive an interview.
-And let me say that there are some who make it inside our doors who after learning more about them, never had a chance to become a profitable trader.
+And let me say that there are some who make it inside our doors who, after we’ve learned more about them, never had a chance to become a profitable trader.
 For even those who are accepted into our training program there will be those who fail.
 Some classes have 5/6 still trading, others 3/9 (though two quit early and one was fired the first week).
 The best we can offer to qualified candidates who receive an invitation to train with us is to give them the best chance to succeed.
 This is the most we can promise!

 It is the obligation of a proprietary trading firm to offer the very best training possible for new traders.
 This simply means offering opportunities for traders to develop the intricate skills that will determine their success.
 The markets have changed substantially since when I began.
 The old school sit next to a successful trader and learn through osmosis teachings that are outdated and must be replaced by modern training (I will write more about this for SFO Magazine in June).
 I have the privilege of receiving dozens of emails daily from new traders who detail the training they are receiving from other firms.
 Most talk of their struggles.
 Almost always their training is substandard.
 This is an unfortunately huge factor in why so many fail.